lawpatch/au-interpretation/au-interpretation.md

 means the terms and conditions constituting the legally binding agreement that incorporates this document.

 ### LawPatch Language
-means the terms and conditions incorporated into the Agreement using a reference associated with http://lawpatch.org.
+means terms and conditions incorporated into the Agreement using a reference to language associated with http://lawpatch.org.